What Does Direct Sales Mean? [The Complete Guide for 2023]

 Get a free account to try texting out for yourself!

-With all of the above info in mind, you’re ready to venture into the world of direct sales.
+With all of the above info in mind, you’re ready to venture into the world of multilevel marketing.

 So if you think it’s something you want to do, then give it a shot – and happy selling!